anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

 - All the containers that form a Pod are running on the same machine.
 A Pod cannot be split across multiple nodes.

-- All the processes (containers) inside a Pod share the same set of resources, and they can communicate with each other through localhost.
+- All the processes `(containers)` inside a Pod share the same set of resources, and they can communicate with each other through `localhost`.
 One of those shared resources is storage.

 - A volume (think of it as a directory with shareable data) defined in a Pod can be accessed by all the containers thus allowing them all to share the same data.